drand/website/docs/operator/deploy.md

     ```nginx
     # /etc/nginx/sites-available/default
+    # this first server clause is optional and in case you're plannign on serving
+    # some HTTP content on the same domain.
     server {
-        server_name drand.example.xyz;
+        server_name drand.example.com;
-        listen 443 ssl http2;
+        listen 80;
         location / {
-            # Check for gRPC header
-            if ($http_content_type = "application/grpc") {
+            proxy_pass http://localhost:8080;
+            proxy_set_header Host $host;
+        }
+    }

+    # This is the important clause doing gRPC TLS termination and forwarding
+    server {
+        server_name drand.example.com;
+        listen 4321 ssl http2;
+        location / {
             grpc_pass grpc://localhost:4444;
             grpc_set_header X-Real-IP $remote_addr;
         }

-            # If not gRPC, treat as regular HTTP
-            proxy_pass http://localhost:8080;
-            proxy_set_header Host $host;
-        }

         # Add ssl certificates by running certbot --nginx
     }
     ```

     You can change:

-    1. the port on which you want drand to be accessible by changing the line `listen 443 ssl http2` to use any port.
+    1. the port on which you want drand to be accessible by changing the line `listen 4321 ssl http2` to use any port.
-    2. the port on which the drand binary will listen locally by changing the line `grpc_pass grpc://localhost:4444;` to the private API port and `proxy_pass http://localhost:8080;` to the public API port.
+    2. the port on which the drand binary will listen locally by changing the line `grpc_pass grpc://localhost:4444;` to the private API port.

     You can use different `server` blocks to apply different configurations (DNS names, for example) for the private and public API.
+Be very careful NOT to expose your _control_ port (by default 8888).

 1. Run certbot to get a TLS certificate: